osdc/community-committee/README.md

-# community-committee
+# Community Committee
-Community Committee for OSDC
+The Community Committee is a top-level committee in OSDC focused on community-facing efforts.